How troublesome words are.

 Before my youngest son joined us this past summer, what was I really thinking-- that morning before I even knew for certain he was going to come?
-Fingering the little white raspberry on top of the butter dish dome, silently congratulating myself once again, once again, on my clever cleverness at that long-ago estate sale when I scooped it up for next to nothing -- noting again how breakable my doted-on Dansk Blanc butter dish was.
+What intention gathered beyond my knowing as I fingered again the little white raspberry on top of the butter dish dome, silently congratulating myself once again, on my clever cleverness at that long-ago estate sale when I scooped it up for next to nothing -- noting again how breakable my doted-on Dansk Blanc butter dish was.
 How easy for small and unaccustomed fingers to let it slip and fall.
-How I would hate to seeit broken, my lovely raspberry-lidded butter dish.
+How I would hate to see it broken, my lovely raspberry-lidded butter dish.
 How of course people are more important than things.
 How I would just have to resign myself to that eventuality.

 Within the week, my butter dish, plate and cover had slipped one hasty morning, slipping from my own not-small and well-accustomed fingers, even the little berry on top shattering into as many pieces as was necessary to take care at least of that worry before my son-to-be, my son-who-now-is moved in.

 | Too rich for my taste to replace.|